Lagerald Vick: Professional career

+In December 2019, Vick played two games for the Yulon Luxgen Dinos of the Super Basketball League in Taiwan.

-In October 2021, Vick moved to Colombia to play for Team Cali in the Baloncesto Profesional Colombiano.
+In October 2021, Vick joined Team Cali of the Baloncesto Profesional Colombiano.
 In 13 games between October 24 and November 18, he averaged 17.5 points, 5.8 rebounds, 2.2 assists and 1.8 steals per game.

-In March 2022, Vick moved to Mexico to play for Astros de Jalisco in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+In March 2022, Vick joined the Astros de Jalisco of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He helped the team win its first league title and was named an All-Star.
 In 49 games, he averaged 13.6 points, 4.3 rebounds and 1.6 assists per game.

-In July 2022, Vick moved to Venezuela to play for Spartans Distrito Capital in the Superliga Profesional de Baloncesto.
+In July 2022, Vick joined Spartans Distrito Capital of the Superliga Profesional de Baloncesto in Venezuela.
 In 12 games between July 23 and September 14, he averaged 13.4 points, 4.8 rebounds, 2.7 assists and 1.3 steals per game.

-In January 2023, Vick moved to Uruguay to play for Club Atlético Olimpia in the Liga Uruguaya de Básquetbol.
+In January 2023, Vick had a two-time stint with Club Atlético Olimpia of the Liga Uruguaya de Básquetbol.

+Vick re-joined the Astros de Jalisco in 2023, playing in both the CIBACOPA and LNBP.
+He earned CIBACOPA All-Star honors.

+In January 2024, Vick signed with the Southland Sharks for the 2024 New Zealand NBL season.
+He was released by the Sharks on April 29, 2024.